AllenInstitute/SWDB_CellTypeFunction/CAVESetup.md

 * Click on User Secrets
 * Click on Add Secret>API Credentials in upper right

     ![api_creds](workshop2/images/api_creds.png)

-* Give your token a name, put "CAVE_TOKEN" for key and your token as value
+* Give your token a name, put "CAVE_TOKEN" for key and your token as value (no quotes)

    ![api_creds](workshop2/images/cave_token.png)

 * Click on environment in your capsule

     ![environment](workshop2/images/environment.png)

 * Scroll down to the secrets section and select your API credential

     ![secrets](workshop2/images/secrets.png)